erou/erou.github.io/index.md

 layout: default
 ---

-This site is mostly experimental, the real goal is just to share the exercices with the students.
+This site is mostly experimental, the real goal is just to share exercices with students.

 ## About me